Joshua-omolewa/Retailstore_ETL_pipeline_project/README.md

 A Retail Store requires a Data engineer to build a data pipeline (ETL) that take raw data from organization database and transforms the data to satisfy the business buisness  requirements and  provide a platform for Data Analyst to generate Visualization to answer some business questions.

 ## 2. Business Requirements
-The data engineer is require to produce a weekly table that meets the following requirements for Data Analyst can perform analytics:
+The data engineer is require to produce a weekly table that meets the following requirements.
+This table will enable Data Analyst to answer business questions

-The table will be grouped by each week, each store, each product to calculate the following metrics: (**I transalated the business requirement to mini SQL statement I will need during transformation process using Spark**)
+The table will be grouped by each week, each store, each product to calculate the following metrics: (**I translated the business requirement to mini SQL statement I will need during transformation process using Spark**)

 * total sales quantity of a product : **Sum(sales_qty)**
 * total sales amount of a product : **Sum(sales_amt)**